SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ```sh
 podman login <private-registry> ...
 ```
-* First, load the image to the local registry:
+* First, load the broker image to the local registry:
+>**Important** There are broker container image variants for `Amd64`and `Arm64` architectures.
+Ensure to use the correct image.
 ```sh
 # Options a) or b) depending on your image source:
 ## Option a): If you have a local tar.gz image file